 Sell donated gold and silver from Ashington charity shops, online and by post.

 Station Road in Ashington has a row of charity shops, and donated gold, silver and watches pass through them with little idea of what each piece is worth.
 GoldPaid gives Ashington charity teams an online check.
 Questions and photos go to WhatsApp first, then a free prepaid Royal Mail Special Delivery label follows so the item travels safely, and a written, no-obligation valuation comes back.
 Accepted offers are paid by Faster Payments to the charity bank account.
-No shop visit, free insured return if declined.
+No shop visit, free tracked return if declined.

 Charity shops in Ashington